baokem/SLRS/README.md

     -r R2-reads-bamfile: R2 reads aligned to contigs -a alignmentResultFile: Collected alignment information files
     -o result-file: Result file
-    -t contigLengthThreshold: Contigs with length less than this parameter are ignored (default 2000)\n -e endlength: Contig head/tail length for collecting aligned reads (default 30000)\n -m readsnum:The coefficient of variation is calculated when the number of reads exceeds this parameter (default 7)\n -n readsnumperbarcode: The number of reads each barcode has (default 7)\n -f endreadsnum: The number of reads aligned to contig end (default 3)\n -s sortbarcode: Sort barcodes\n
+    -t contigLengthThreshold: Contigs with length less than this parameter are ignored (default 2000) -e endlength: Contig head/tail length for collecting aligned reads (default 30000) -m readsnum:The coefficient of variation is calculated when the number of reads exceeds this parameter (default 7) -n readsnumperbarcode: The number of reads each barcode has (default 7) -f endreadsnum: The number of reads aligned to contig end (default 3) -s sortbarcode: Sort barcodes

 ```
 ### 4.Output